General Information About Sexual Assault

 Recent sexual assault includes any unwanted sexual touching up to and including rape.
 Recent sexual assault is often defined as an assault that has happened within the last year.

-If you have been recently sexually assaulted you can receive medical care from your family doctor, a clinic or the Domestic Violence Sexual Assault Care Centre (DVSAC) at Lakeridge Health Oshawa.
-For more information on the procedures please visit our section on getting medical care.
+If you have been recently sexually assaulted, you can receive medical care from your family doctor, a clinic, or the Domestic Violence Sexual Assault Care Centre (DVSACC) at Lakeridge Health Oshawa.
+For more information on the procedure for receiving medical care, please visit our FAQ section on getting medical care.

 A recent sexual assault can bring up a variety of reactions and feelings.
-You are an individual and therefore your reactions will be unique to you.
-Some of the feelings or reactions you may experience may include; but not limited to:
+You are a unique individual and therefore your reactions will be unique to you.
+Some of the feelings or reactions you may experience may include, but are certainly not limited to:

 - Disbelief that this has happened

 - Emotional shock or a feeling of numbness

 Try to remember that regardless of the circumstances, you are not to blame.
 Everyone has the right to make choices about their own body.
 It doesn’t matter what you wore, who you were with, whether you were under the influence, or if you began sexual relations and then decided to stop.
 It’s your body and you are never to blame.

 Boys and men can also be victims of sexual assault, and recent statistics indicate that up to one out of five men report having had unwanted direct sexual contact.
 Men and boys may encounter additional challenges/difficulties due to social attitudes, social constructs and stereotypes about men and masculinity.